Revolutionary-Games/Thrive/doc/setup_instructions.md

 To install pre-commit run `pip install pre-commit`.
-On Linux you can optionally install it with `sudo` or with the `--user` flag as was done for the dependencies needed for working withtranslations.
+On Linux you can optionally install it with `sudo` or with the `--user` flag as was done for the dependencies needed for working with translations.
 More instruction for installing pre-commit can be found [here](https://pre-commit.com/#installation).